 this tower, killing one and injuring two children.

-Colorado Passenger Tramway Safety Board released its on last December’s at Granby Ranch this afternoon.
+Colorado Passenger Tramway Safety Board released its 151-page final report on last December’s fatal accident at Granby Ranch this afternoon.

 The investigative team included seven professional engineers with

 more than 250 years of combined lift experience with support